gbiz123/async-rotating-proxy/README.md

 # pyppeteer-page-proxy
 Implement page-by-page proxy switching for pyppeteer.

+## Concept
+This program works by sending pyppeteer get requests through a proxy-switching API on your local machine.

 ## Purpose
 The article referenced below sums it up pretty well:
 "The chrome browser does not support fain-grained proxy configuration out of the box.
 Therefore, the following use cases are not possible when using puppeteer in combination with Google Chrome: